fbpx

 Sink

-Two feet of landing on either side of the sink will adequately accommodate food items, cookware, utensils, and other kitchen wares and allow you to easily work with enough space.
+Two feet of landing on one side and 18 inches on the other side of the sink will adequately accommodate food items, cookware, utensils, and other kitchen wares and allow you to work with enough space easily.

 Refrigerator